-Audience: Franklin University Students using the Student Planning tool in Self Service.
+Audience: Franklin and Urbana University Students using the Student Planning tool in Self Service.

 Disclaimer: The results and functionality of the following article only apply to audience listed above.